gandhi56/gandhi56.github.io/md/econ102/lec1.md

   * we get income for working.
   * income value = value of the good/service produced
   * Define **GDP** as the sum of the market values of all final goods and services produced in a country within a given period of time.
-  * Canada's GDP last year was $2M
+  * Canada's GDP last year was CAD 2M
-  * World's largest economy: USA, USA's GDP is $20M
+  * World's largest economy: USA, USA's GDP is CAD 20M
   * Conversion of foreign currency to USD (market value) affects GDP value.
   * G7 = group of 7 = world's largest economies
   * emerging economies = nations that are investing in more productive capacity